Integrated Foundation Year BA/BSc(Hons)

 This course is new for entry year 2022

-If you're interested in taking on a new subject, or have been out of education for a while, then our Integrated Foundation Year courses might just be for you.
-These four-year courses include an introductory year to help you build the core skills needed for degree-level study.
+If you're interested in taking on a new subject that you've not had the opportunity to study in depth before, or have been out of education for a while, then our Integrated Foundation Year courses might be for you.
+These four-year courses include an introductory year to help you build the core skills needed for specialist degree-level study.

-This is a chance for you to let your imagination run wild and explore your creativity, expand your professional skills and develop enhanced subject knowledge.
+This is a chance for you to let your imagination run wild and explore your creativity, expand your professional skills and develop enhanced subject knowledge in the domain you want to study.
 We'll help you nurture your expertise in problem solving, risk-taking, designing and making as you develop your abilities.

 - Develop technical, design thinking and production skills in your chosen specialism